 Also, Ancolie partners with local farms, many of which are in New York State and are female-owned.
 You can get a jar of your own at Ancolie’s flagship Greenwich Village location or one of their satellite spots around New York City.

 Are you a business owner interested in making your restaurant more sustainable?
-Learn how here.
+Learn more about restaurant recycling solutions.

 Editor’s Note: References made to businesses/companies in this post are not meant to convey affiliation with or endorsement of Rubicon by those companies in any way.